xcdl/xcdl.github.io-source/pages/guide/concepts.md

 *  exported header files which define the interface provided by the package
 *  on-line documentation, for example reference pages for each exported function
 *  some number of test cases, shipped in source format, allowing users to check that the package is working as expected on their particular hardware and in their specific configuration
-*  one or more XCDL files describing the package to the configuration tools.
+*  one or more XCDL metadata files describing the package to the configuration tools.

 Not all packages need to contain all of these.
 For example some packages such as device drivers may not provide a new interface, instead they just provide another implementation of an existing interface.
-However all packages must contain at least one XCDL file that describes the package to the configuration tools.
+However **all packages must contain at least one XCDL metadata file** that describes the package to the configuration tools.

 It is possible to create a binary distribution file for a package containing all of the source code, header files, documentation, and other relevant files.

-More details in the Packages section below.
+More details in the Packages section below and in the separate [XCDL Packages]({{ site.baseurl }}/guide/packages/) section.

 ### Component framework